How Do You Spell Heaven

 How Do You Spell Heaven is the 25th album to be released by lo-fi band Guided By Voices.
 It was released on August 11, 2017.

 It was recorded and mixed by Travis Harrison at Serious Business Music, NY, and Stillwater Lodge.

 Track listing

-All tracks written by Robert Pollard, except "Pearly Gates Smoke Machine" by Doug Gillard & Pollard.
+All tracks were written by Robert Pollard, except "Pearly Gates Smoke Machine" by Doug Gillard & Pollard.